 This is crucial for understanding Piketty’s argument on the inequality R>G.

-An apparently small gap between the aggregate economic growth rate (which gives a sense of wage growth) and the rate of return on capital (which gibes a sense of wealth accumulation) can accumulate over many years, creating a deep structural divergence in income distribution.
+A small gap between the aggregate economic growth rate (which gives a sense of wage growth) and the rate of return on capital (which gives a sense of wealth accumulation) can accumulate over many years, creating a deep structural divergence in society.

-Most economists in the 20th century assumed that there would be a perpetual decline in wealth and inequality, and growth would lift all boats.
+Most economists in the 20th century assumed that there would be a perpetual decline in wealth inequality, and assumed that economic growth would lift all boats (often called trickle down economics).
 Economic growth was considered something that equalised standards of living, as ultimately, in the end, everyone would benefit.

-This is the normative foundation of liberal-democratic market capitalism: everyone benefits, not just the elite.
+This is the normative foundation of democratic capitalism: everyone benefits, everyone gains, and not just the elite.
 Piketty is suggesting this is no longer the case.
-Capitalism is in crisis.

-Let’s look at population growth from antiquity to get a sense of just how much has changed over time.
+Let’s look at population growth for the moment, from antiquity to the present, to get a sense of just how much has changed over time.

 - Figure 2.2 depicts the growth rate of the population from year 0 to 2100.
 The demographic growth rate from year 0 to 1700 was less than 0.1 per cent.
 But in the end, much of this growth in the population was wiped out by famine and disease.

 Population growth increased significantly with improvements in medical technology and sanitary conditions.
 Demographic growth accelerated significantly from 1700 onwards.